 Hanging hook/loop: A hanging hook or loop allows you to use a carabiner to attach the speaker to the showerhead, curtain rod, or grab bar.
 This is one of the most stable methods of attaching a shower speaker because it isn’t weakened every time you take the speaker down.

 Moldable tail: A moldable tail, as the name implies, can be twisted around a rod, handle, or anything else to hold the speaker in place.
 Some tails are removable.

-Durability: The chances of a shower speaker taking an occasional tumble are pretty good.
+The chances of a shower speaker taking an occasional tumble are pretty good.
 Look for one with a durable casing.
-Models that include a high IP rating for dust and debris as well as water are the most durable.
+Models that include a high IP rating for dust and debris in addition to water are the most durable.

 Shower speakers start at less than $20.
 At the low end of the price range are small speakers that may have a suction cup or hook attachment, and some may have a built-in mic.
 These speakers can take direct splashes but won’t survive a dive in the bathtub.

 At $20 to $50, the quality (both of construction and audio) increases significantly.
 These speakers may be larger, but that also means they can crank out more volume without distorting the sound.
 You start to see a few speakers rated IPX7, which can survive being fully submerged in a meter of water for 30 minutes.

 Between $50 and $100, the shower speakers put out some excellent audio with omnidirectional sound, built-in mics, and enhanced bass.
 Some of these speakers have attachment features, but many are large enough that they’re not designed to hang from the wall or curtain rod.
 These are the speakers you might want to take to the beach or park where they need to be resistant to dirt and water.

 Shower speakers that cost over $100 produce the best sound for models that are both portable and waterproof.
 Typically, these are larger, which enhances their audio, and they include omnidirectional sound, built-in mics, enhanced bass, longer battery life, and quicker charge times.